 PhD in Latin American Studies

-The Centre of Latin American Studies currently accepts PhD students in the fields of cultural studies, international relations and, in some instances, economics, history, geography, anthropology and politics.
-Supervisors from other Faculties or Departments may be willing to take on PhD students who apply via CLAS; alternatively they may encourage them to apply via his/her home Department.
-Applicants are advised to check with their prospective supervisor before submitting an application.
+The Centre of Latin American Studies currently accepts PhD students in all fields.
+Supervisors from other Faculties or Departments may be willing to take on PhD students who apply via CLAS; alternatively they may encourage them to apply via their home Department.
+Applicants are advised to check this with their prospective supervisor before submitting an application.

 Training for PhD students

 Most of our PhD students come here to work on their thesis with leading scholars in their fields, but we are also committed to helping you develop your future career.
 CLAS provides specialized in-house training on the following

 - publishing in Latin American studies

 - improving your academic writing in Spanish (for conferences and journal publications)

 CLAS's own training provision is complemented and augmented by a very wide range of skills training sessions offered by the University, which include research skills, IT, personal development, communication skills and careers advice.
 Bursaries are available for those wishing to take language courses, and CLAS is currently able to offer specialist in-house training in Brazilian Portuguese.
 Whatever your future aspirations, you will be encouraged, if you wish, to take the opportunity to gain valuable teaching experience during your time here, in the form of small group supervisions and/or lectures.